Cato Socket Connection Prerequisites and Known Limitations

 • cc2.catonetworks.com

-Note: If this URL is unreachable, then use the actual IP address (see Using Cato IP Addresses (you must be logged in to the Cato Knowledge Base to view this article).
+Note: If this URL is unreachable, then use the actual IP address, see CMA IP Allowlist (you must be logged in to the Cato Knowledge Base to view this article).

 • steering.catonetworks.com